Clark County health officials prepare for vaccine rollout for younger children

 SNHD is also working on the rollout of the vaccine to pediatricians, as the vials are separate from the doses given to adults.

-Pediatricians like Dr. Tal Minuskin of Kiddies' Pal Pediatrics and the Clark County Medical Society tell FOX5 that parents have been anxiously waiting for this vaccine, since word of its development.
+Pediatricians like Dr. Tal Minuskin of Kiddies' Pal Pediatrics and the Clark County Medical Society said parents have been anxiously waiting for this vaccine since word of its development.

 "It has transitioned from a more milder illness to a more contagious disease process," Dr. Minuskin said.
 "Why wait?
-Kids are sick now," he said.
+Kids are sick now."

 (0) comments